facebook/react/docs/docs/jsx-in-depth.md

 }
 ```

+If you don't use a JavaScript bundler and added React as a script tag, it is already in scope as a React global.

 You can also refer to a React component using dot-notation from within JSX.
 This is convenient if you have a single module that exports many React components.
 For example, if you have a `Settings` module that exports a `Settings.DatePicker` component, you can invoke it directly from JSX with:

 ```js